tradingview-pine-seeds/docs/data.md

 Follow these requirements when creating a file:

-- The file name must be similar to the repository name.
+- The file name must be equal to the repository name and extension must be `.json`.
 - The file consists of a JSON object that cannot be empty.

 The object consists of the following required fields: